John Ford Noonan: Actor

 As an actor, he appeared on stage, notably in 1990 at the Actors’ Playhouse in New York, when he appeared in his own play, Talking Things Over with Chekhov, in which he played a playwright who comes home one night to find Anton Chekhov sitting in his rocking chair.
 He also appeared in a number of films, including Uncle Freddy (2008), My Divorce (1997), Flirting with Disaster (1996), Adventures in Babysitting (1987), Forty Deuce (1982), Next Stop, Greenwich Village (1976), and Septuagenarian Substitute Ball (1970).

 In the film God Has a Rap Sheet (2003), Noonan played the title character, God, who has taken on the persona of a former literature professor.
 He also appeared in the TV series Bay State (1991).

 Personal life and death

-Noonan was married to Marcia Lunt, whom he divorced in 1968 and had one child with Lynn Cohen, who he was with in the late 70s.
-He had three children, a son (Chris Howell) and two daughters (Tracy Howell and Jesse Sage Noonan).
+Noonan was married to Marcia Lunt, whom he divorced in 1968.
+He had one child with Lynn Cohen, who he was with in the late ‘70s.
+He had three children - a son (Chris Howell) and two daughters (Tracy Howell and Jesse Sage Noonan).

 He died at the Lillian Booth Actors Home in Englewood, New Jersey on December 16, 2018, at the age of 77 from heart failure.